 Again, chemicals end up in our air as volatile organic compounds (VOCs), in our water and ultimately in our bodies.
 There are many simple household items that are effective cleaners and are totally non-toxic, like vinegar, castille soap and baking soda.
 Plus you can mix your own in minutes in a reusable jar and you don’t need to buy all those wasteful plastic bottles.

-+++ and tips from another best friend, Dr. Nooshin Razani — pediatrician, earth advocate, Tedx Talk speaker — and the woman who I can confidently say will save the world.
++++ and tips from another best friend, Dr. Nooshin Razani (pediatrician, earth advocate, Tedx Talk speaker) and her beautiful activist daughter, Dary’s Daily.

 16. USE LESS PETROLEUM.